tkmsumi/calcium_analyzer/README.md

 ```

 # Problem
-The current code generated the different [sm_RFU, diff] from perl code.
+The current code generates the different [sm_RFU, diff] from that perl code generates.
 The exponential_filter is something wrong.